stuebersystems/doc.quattropod.en/docs/mini/reset.md

 ![Reset to default settings](/assets/img/reset_settings.png)

-* After resetting the receiver, the country of the WLAN channel must be selected during the first login on the web interface.
+* After resetting the receiver, the country of the Wi-Fi channel must be selected during the first login on the web interface.
 For devices within Europe, please select `EUROPE`.
 Enter a new admin password and then click `Apply and Reboot` to reboot the device:

 ![](/assets/img/wifi.land.selection.EN.png)